 The attachment to the base bar, a pip pin or bolt secures the training bar to the base bar, and also secures the control frame knuckle.
-A longer PIP Pin is necessary for the larger diameter tube of the training bar.
+A longer pip pin or bolt is necessary for the larger diameter tube of the training bar.